appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 In this example, `above-dt` will let events pass (to log them as error) only if it receives events with `:metric` greater than 1 during more than 6O seconds.

-The streams `below-dt`, `between-dt`, `outside-dt`, `critical-dt` also work that way.
+The streams `below-dt`, `between-dt`, `outside-dt`, `cond-dt` also work that way.
 They are useful to avoid alerting on spikes for examples.

 The `tagged-all` stream is also available to keep only events containing one tag or a set of tags: `(tagged-all "foo")` or `(tagged-all ["foo" "bar"])`.